Colusa restaurants mark the end of duck season with special menu items

-To celebrate the end of duck season, several restaurants in Colusa will be adding duck-based fare to their menus next week for “Colusa Restaurant Duck Week.”
+To celebrate the end of duck season, several restaurants in Colusa have added duck-based fare to their menu this week for “Colusa Restaurant Duck Week.”

+Through Sunday, five local restaurants will offer their own creative duck dish featuring

 Rocco’s Bar & Grill will also be offering duck pizza on Friday, Jan.
 29.